bbauska/Anti-Project2025/anti.md

 the most meaningful human activities.
 They would stand human affairs on their head, regarding human activity itself as fundamentally a threat to be sacrificed to the god of nature.”
 [Foreword, Project 2025, accessed 6/24/24]

 Project 2025 argued the U.S.’s oil and natural gas reserves “are not an environmental problem.”
 “The next conservative President should go beyond merely defending America’s energy interests but go on offense, asserting them around the world.
 America’s vast reserves of oil and natural gas are not an environmental problem; they are the lifeblood of economic growth.
 American dominance of the global energy market would be a good thing: for the world, and, more importantly, for ‘we the people.’”
 [Foreword, Project 2025, accessed 6/24/24]

-EPA
+<h3>EPA</h3>
-CAP Analysis of Project 2025 on the EPA
+<h3>CAP Analysis of Project 2025 on the EPA</h3>
 Day One Executive Order to slash EPA’s capabilities and weaken its rules Most broadly, the plan would downsize EPA by cutting the budget, staff and programs, and “pause and review” major rules and guidance that protect the environment and public health, in order to weaken those protections.

-Consequences:
-●
+<h3>Consequences:</h3>
-Undermine the ability of EPA to safeguard human health and the environment, especially in communities with the highest levels of pollution and climate change threats.
+● Undermine the ability of EPA to safeguard human health and the environment, especially in communities with the highest levels of pollution and climate change threats.

-●
-End or weaken essential environmental and public health protections.
+● End or weaken essential environmental and public health protections.
 Disband the Office of Environmental Justice and External Civil Rights (OEJECR) The newly established OEJECR leads the agency’s environmental justice priorities and provides resources and technical assistance on civil rights and environmental justice, community engagement,